 Types of CBCT scanners

-CBCT scanners are available in various configurations based on clinical needs and budget.
+CBCT scanners are available in different configurations to suit varied clinical requirements and budget considerations:

 CBCT scanner price range in India